lpsmith/configurator/README.markdown

   * it makes it difficult to write an application that is relatively robust to misconfiguration errors
   * does not scale well to moderately complex configuration scenarios
-  * the configuration change notification is particularly difficult to use beyond the most trivial of use cases.
+  * the configuration change notifications are particularly difficult to use beyond the most trivial of use cases.

 The aim of `configurator-ng` is to improve these issues,  with the